 Weaver Lake Trail Challenging Spot

-challenging stretch a few feet further.
-On the photo below, we have
+challenging stretch a few meters further.
+In the photo below, we have

 already passed that stretch, and are now looking back at that second